 The Town has instituted a winter parking ban from January 1st through March 31st from 12 midnight through 6AM.
 The Director of public works also has the opportunity to at any time with notice declare a winter emergency parking ban.
 In the event that a parking ban is called, all notifications will be made to the news and radio stations as well as posting on the Town's website and social media sites..
-If a snow emergency has been called, parking on the road is allowed for the following areas.
+If a snow emergency has been called, parking on the road is allowed for the following areas during normal operating business hours.
 Glass Street from Main Street to the United States Post Office.
-Main street to Glass street to the post office; Main street from the Allenstown Town Line bridge North to Broadway, Union Street from the Perry Eaton Building to Main street.
+Main street from the Allenstown Town Line bridge North to Broadway, Union Street from the Perry Eaton Building to Main street.
 This is allowed so that the businesses can continue to operate.